TheYashKochar/Gadgets4you/README.md

 # Gadgets4you
-A Basic CRUD Based Gadget Management Website
+A CRUD Based Gadget Management Website

 Technologies Used: